AkulaPhanidhar/Minesweeper/README.md

-# Minesweeper with Hidden Treasure - Project Report
+# Minesweeper with Hidden Treasure

 ## Table of Contents